codedbyankit/Codedbyankit/README.md

 <h2>About me</h2>

-I am Ankit Kumar Singh, currently working as a Senior Software Developer [LinkedIn](https://github.com/linkedin).
-I am very keen to learn new technologies and use them to either create something useful or improve the existing softwares.
+I’m Ankit Kumar Singh, a Backend-focused Full Stack Developer with 3 years of experience.
+I’m passionate about learning new technologies and using them to build scalable backend systems or enhance existing AI-driven solutions.
+Currently focused on creating impactful infrastructure that blends software efficiency with real-world innovation.
 ⚡ Fun fact: I love to connect with people and learn about their journey, it helps me to open up my mind for different perspectives on various domains.
 💬 Ask me anything, I will be more than happy to help :D